 - Keep things covered.
 Wear appropriate clothing when documenting your projects (no swimsuits, please!).
 Photos or videos that show you or other people partially-clothed are not allowed.

-- Look for friends, not dates.
-JAM is a safe place to learn and make creative projects, not a place to look for dating partners.
-Avoid commenting on others’ appearances or asking for relationships on/through JAM.
+- Look for friends, not crushes.
+JAM is a safe place to learn and make creative projects, not a place to look for romantic partners ("flirt"), or discuss your IRL crushes.
+Avoid commenting on others’ appearances, sharing private information related to your (or your characters') sexual preferences/identity, or asking for relationships on/through JAM.

 Be a role model: Show good judgement, stay positive and be an awesome digital citizen.